alipatti/polars_io/README.md

 ## Details

-The Stata and SAS implementations make use the [`readstat`](https://github.com/WizardMac/ReadStat) C library via the python bindings provided by [`pyreadstat`](https://github.com/Roche/pyreadstat).
+The Stata and SAS implementations make use of the [`readstat`](https://github.com/WizardMac/ReadStat) C library via the Python bindings provided by [`pyreadstat`](https://github.com/Roche/pyreadstat).
 For numeric types, reading uses zero-copy conversions from `numpy -> pyarrow -> polars` and should be faster and have lower memory overhead